manifits/Getting-and-Cleaning-Data-Wk4/README.md

 8. Convert the activity and subjectID columns into factor variables.

+9. Melt the combined data by subjectID, ActivityID adn ActivityLabel.

-9. Create a tidy dataset ("tidy.txt) with the average of each variable for each subject-activity pair.
+10. Create a tidy dataset ("tidy.txt) with the average of each variable for each subject-activity pair using dcast.